clicon/clixon-docs/install.rst

    [Install]
    WantedBy=multi-user.target

-The restconf daemon can also be started using the clixon-lib process-control RPC.
+The restconf daemon can also be started internally using the clixon-lib process-control RPC.
 For more info, see :ref:`Restconf section<clixon_restconf>`.

 Docker
 ======